CondeNast/atjson/README.md

 Part First
 Chapter I.

-"Well, prince, Genoa and Lucca are now nothing more than apanages, than the private property of the Bonaparte family.
+“Well, prince, Genoa and Lucca are now nothing more than apanages, than the private property of the Bonaparte family.
 I warn you that if you do not tell me we are going to have war, if you still allow yourself to condone all the infamies, all the atrocities of this Antichrist — on my word I believe he is Antichrist — that is the end of acquaintance; you are no longer my friend, you are no longer my faithful slave, as you call yourself.
 Now, be of good courage, I see I frighten you.
-Come, sit down and tell me all about it."
+Come, sit down and tell me all about it.”

 It was on a July evening, 1805, that the famous Anna Pavlovna Scherer, maid of honor and confidant of the Empress Maria Feodorovna, thus greeted the influential statesman, Prince Vasili, who was the first to arrive at her reception.